What is the Difference Between ABN and ACN?

 The fee is outlined at the ASIC form 201 page.
 You will get a certificate of registration.

 While it is possible to register online, you can only do so through a registered agent and not directly with ASIC.
 Registered agents can lodge the documents with ASIC on your behalf and provide you with an electronic means to complete the registration.
-These agents must use software that is provided by an accredited ASIC software provider.
-You can see the list of ASIC accredited software providers HERE.
+Or you can give us a call on 1800 722 787 or book an appointment here.

 The main difference between applying for an ACN directly with ASIC and through an agent is price.
 It is, however, a good idea to apply through an agent because when applying directly you will not have the documentation needed to be compliant with the Corporations Act 2001.
 Noncompliance is a serious offense that can result in 3 months’ imprisonment.

 What is the Difference Between ABNs and ACNs?

 The main difference between ABN and ACN is the purpose and the type of business they are used for.
 The ABN is required for any business that operates in Australia.
 The ACN, on the other hand, is only required by the ASIC if you have a registered company.

 To distinguish between ABN and ACN you need to take note of the digits.
 The ABN has a unique 11-digit number whereas the ACN has 9-digits.
 With a company ABN, there will always be an ACN plus a 2-digit prefix.